cemdavran/yahoofinance-data-streaming/README.md

 https://we83os9z5g.execute-api.us-east-2.amazonaws.com/default/yfinance-collector

 After running the query on AWS Athena, I downloaded the output file which contains the highest hourly stock per company.

-I saved it as "Results_csv".
+Output csv file can be found as "Results_csv".

 ## Data Collector Lambda Configuration